 Section 3.2.4 of this paper provides the list of evaluation metrics to be used to

 measure the performance of each explainer technique in the experiments for this paper.
-A Friedman Test will be applied across the four XAI techniques using averaged subsets of predictions, produced by the NN models, to rank the interpretability outputs for SHAP, LIME, ANCHORS, and DICE.
+A Friedman Test will be applied across the four XAI techniques using averaged subsets of predictions produced by the NN models to rank the interpretability outputs for SHAP, LIME, ANCHORS, and DICE.
 A P-value output of this test of less than 0.05 will be considered sufficient evidence against the Null Hypothesis in favour of the Alternate.

-The P-value in isolation is not sufficient for this research, as it will be necessary to determine the degree of separation of performance between the interpretability frame- works.
+The P-value in isolation is insufficient for this research, as it will be necessary to determine the degree of performance separation between the interpretability frameworks.
 A Wilcoxon signed-rank test will be applied pairwise on the interpretability techniques to measure the scale of difference, if any, in performance between each explainer method.

 Design and Implementation